AdrielMendelsohn/Sleep-Dataset-Analysis/README.md

 pip install -e .
 #install dev packages (Additional packages for linting, testing and other developer tools)
 pip install -e .[dev]
+#run the program (Windows)
+python src\main.py
+#run the program (Linux)
+python3 src/main.py
 ```

+Be careful not to press "Create Excel" if you haven't downloaded the first dataset and placed it in the 'data' directory